Incoming Freshman and Transfer Student Scholarships

 - Interest in vocal or instrumental music & intent to perform

-- Two contrasting pieces
+- Perform two contrasting pieces (audition required)

 - Instrumentalists should be prepared to perform scales

-Art Scholarship - Up to $3,000 per year
+Art Scholarship - Up to $3,000

 - Major in art

 - Show a portfolio of 10-15 pieces of original work